vtortega/Denoising-autoencoder/README.md

 ## Big Model
 This model took way more time to run, in my system, about 5 minutes per epoch.
-And it takes way more memory too Of course it was overkill to this dataset, but we can learn a lot with a exageration.
+And it takes way more memory too Of course it was overkill for this dataset, but we can learn a lot with an exageration.

 The big model was 3 orders of magnitutde bigger then the small model.